religiosa1/git-webhook-receiver/README.md

 Gitlab currently
 [doesn't sign](https://gitlab.com/gitlab-org/gitlab/-/issues/19367) its
-requests, so only `authorization` is availabe for gitlab receivers, while Github only supports request signature and not authorization headers, so only `secret` for Github receivers.
+requests, so only `authorization` is available for gitlab receivers, while Github only supports request signature and not authorization headers, so only `secret` for Github receivers.
 Gitea supports both authorization and signature verification.